PriDev07/OpenCV-Course/README.md

 ## License

 This repository does not currently include a license file.
-Add one if you plan to share or change the licensing.

 ---
-Generated README for local OpenCV learning exercises.